 Yes!
 All incoming PGY-2 residents are assigned a faculty member who will meet with them regularly.
 PGY-3 and 4 residents generally work with the program director to establish a mentor in their chosen sub-specialty.

 Elective blocks can be spent in a wide variety of areas.
 Most residents use this time to sample various subspecialties that are less well-represented on the inpatient floors.
-Electives are available in multiple sclerosis, movement disorders, neuromuscular disease, neuro-ophthalmology, epilepsy, neuro-otology, neuro-oncology, additional video EEG, neurophysiology, pain management, sleep medicine, neurosurgery, headache, neuropathology, neuroradiology, and noninvasive cerebrovascular diagnosis.
-New this year, residents also have the opportunity to rotate in an outpatient private practice.
+Electives are available in multiple sclerosis, movement disorders, neuromuscular disease, neuro-ophthalmology, epilepsy, neuro-otology, neuro-oncology, additional video EEG, neurophysiology, pain management, sleep medicine, neurosurgery, headache, neuropathology, neuroradiology, brain injury rehabilitation and noninvasive cerebrovascular diagnosis.
+Residents also have the opportunity to rotate in an outpatient private practice.
 Away electives are also available if you are unable to find a comparable rotation at RWJUH.

 Night float covers from 8pm to 7am 6 days a week.
 There is a long-call resident that covers the late afternoon until night float starts.
 On the weekend, a PGY2 or 3 resident will cover a 24 hour call on Saturday and a 12 hour day call on Sunday.
 A short call day resident works on the weekend to help care for already admitted patients.
 The call obligations become progressively lighter as a resident moves up through their training.
 The senior resident on the stroke and general consult services take home call during the week until 10pm.

 We only accept applications through ERAS.